How to build a blog with Next.js and MDX

 // Output: A:/nextjs-mdx-blog/data/blog

-Then use fs to read the contents of that directory, that is, all the file names under data/blog.
+Then use fs to read the contents of that directory (all the file names under data/blog):

 import fs from "fs"